Zardes to the rescue! USMNT survives Qatar scrap to reach Gold Cup final

 Gyasi Zardes may not be the perfect all-around player, but he cannot be accused of failing to produce goals as he's matured in his late-20s, and on Thursday night, he provided yet another crucial finish to bail out the U.S. men's national team.

-The 29-year-old scored the Gold Cup semi-final winner for the USMNT after 85 minutes of rope-a-dope soccer in a 1-0 victory that ended Qatar's Cinderella run.
+The 29-year-old scored the Gold Cup semi-final winner for the USMNT after 85 minutes of rope-a-dope soccer in a 1-0 victory that ended Qatar's Cinderella run as CONCACAF visitors.

-Qatar were, in many ways, the better team on Thursday.
-They created more chances, more goalscoring opportunities.
-By all accounts, they deserved at least a goal or two, but that goal never came.
+Qatar was, in many ways, the better team on Thursday, creating more chances and goalscoring opportunities.
+The 2020 World Cup hosts probably deserved at least a goal or two, but such a breakthrough never materialized.
+Meanwhile, Zardes popped up to do what he seemingly always does, even as pockets of the national team fan base have criticized him throughout his career.

 Editors' Picks